 It’s common to use an analog input method (control stick, trigger button) to control a digital system.
 Maybe you want to control menus with an analog stick.
 Maybe you want to detect a tap or double-tap of the analog stick.
 Or, as is the focus of this article, maybe you want to fire a bullet with an analog trigger.
 Getting this right requires more subtlety than you might expect.

 When a game supports controllers, the player is likely using an analog stick at all times.
 Nailing the input processing can have a substantial impact on quality throughout the experience.
 Let’s walk through some core concepts along with examples from INVERSUS.

-INVERSUS is a mind-bending action-strategy game for one to four friends.
+INVERSUS is a competitive and cooperative arcade shooter with a mind-bending twist.
 Player movement is constrained to opposite colors of a black and white grid.
-Shoot tiles to flip their color in an attempt to block, trap and close in on the enemy.
-With every action changing the play space, each round evolves into a unique battlefield.
+My walls are your paths and your walls are my paths.
+Each shot flips tile colors in an attempt to block, trap and close in on the enemy.

 Interpolating between two points comes up all the time in game development.
 Most of the time, only a simple linear interpolation is needed.
 Linear interpolations are great because you can't really get them wrong.
 There is only one possible line connecting the points.
 Just follow it.
 When a curved interpolation is required, the solution gets far more complicated.
 There are an infinite number of curves to choose from and many methods for generating them: NURBS, Catmull-Rom, Bézier, Hermite, etc. I want to discuss a less common method that will generate circular shaped arcs.